-We hold allocations for periods of time, to allow for confirmation of entitlement by rightsholders, and identification and contact of rightsholders who are not yet members.
+We hold allocations for periods of time, to allow for identification and contact of rightsholders.

 We hold allocations from statutory licence fees for four years, in accordance with regulatory requirements.
 We now hold allocations from non-statutory licence fees 12 months.
 Before May 2020, our practice was to hold allocations from non-statutory licence fees for four years, and we are currently holding some unpaid allocations from non-statutory licence fees made more than 12 months ago.

 The Board decides how unpaid allocations will be applied after the time period has elapsed.
-We currently use unpaid allocations to meet expenses, with the effect of reducing our deductions for operating costs.
+As of 1 July 2022, we are currently including unpaid allocations (‘rollovers’) in distributions of licence fees.

-- we were unable to identify a rightsholder; or
+- with resources proportionate to the allocated amount, we were unable to identify a rightsholder or contact an identified rightsholder; or

 There is also information in the annual reports about unpaid allocations that were retained in a reserve fund, known as the Future Fund, between 2013 and 2016.
 The Board has approved release of some of those funds to meet expenses, over time, with the effect of reducing our deductions for operating costs.